Legal tender: Singapore and Brunei

 Singapore and Brunei have a Currency Interchangeability Agreement since 12 June 1967.
 Under the agreement, Singapore dollar and Brunei dollar are exchangeable at par without charge in both countries.
 As such, the currency of one country is accepted in the other country as "customary tender".

 Switzerland and Liechtenstein

 The Swiss franc is the only legal tender in Switzerland.
 Any payment consisting of up to 100 Swiss coins is legal tender; banknotes are legal tender for any amount.

-The sixth series of Swiss bank notes from 1976, recalled by the National Bank in 2000, and the eighth series from the 1990's, withdrawn in 2021, are both no longer legal tender, but banknotes can be exchanged by the Swiss National Bank or other authorized banks for current notes without limitation as to time.
+The sixth series of Swiss bank notes from 1976, recalled by the National Bank in 2000 and the eighth series from the 1990s which was withdrawn in 2021, are both no longer legal tender, but banknotes from both series can be exchanged for current notes indefinitely at branches of the Swiss National Bank or at cantonal banks.

-The Swiss franc is also the legal tender of the Principality of Liechtenstein, which is joined to Switzerland in a customs union.
+The Swiss franc is also the legal tender of the Principality of Liechtenstein, which is in a customs union with Switzerland.

 The Swiss franc is also the currency used for administrative and accounting purposes by most of the numerous international organisations that are headquartered in Switzerland.